Session Expired

 AI Summary

-This bill prohibits altering an individual's appearance, action, or speech using synthetic media to mislead the public and damage reputations, amending specific Tennessee codes.
+This bill prohibits altering an individual's appearance or speech through synthetic media with intent to malign, slander, defame, or intentionally mislead the public.

 Business Impact